 Best For: People who like the emphasis on grappling rather than stand-up skills.

 There is a high-speed, self-defense version of the Chinese martial art of tai chi, but the vast majority of the hundreds of millions of people who practice it worldwide do it in super-slow-mo.
 And no wonder.
 The hypnotic circular movements involve little or no impact on the joints or the rest of the body, making it an excellent choice for people of all ages and abilities.
 Besides being offered at martial arts schools, it’s taught at many community centers and health clubs.
 Classes are more likely to involve mind-body training, especially meditation and relaxed breathing, than other disciplines.
-(For more on tai chi, see “Ancient Practice, Modern Medicine” in the July/August 2006 archives.)
+(For more on tai chi, see “Ancient Practice, Modern Medicine”.)

 Appeal Factor: Tai chi has been shown to lower blood pressure and reduce stress; you can do it anywhere, alone or in a class; and there’s no uniform, so loose-fitting clothing is all you need to wear.